digital-asset/daml/docs/source/getting-started/first-feature.rst

 Let's break this down.
 The choice is ``nonconsuming`` because sending a message should not affect the existence of the ``User`` contract.
 By convention, the choice returns the ``ContractId`` of the resulting ``Message`` contract (which we'll show next).
-Next, the parameters to the choice are the sender (the party wishing to talk to the signatory of this ``User`` contract) and the message text.
+The parameters to the choice are the sender (the party wishing to talk to the signatory of this ``User`` contract) and the message text.
 The ``controller`` clause suggests that it is the ``sender`` who can exercise the choice.
 Finally, the body of the choice simply creates the new ``Message`` with the sender, receiver and content.